Aliases for EPHB2 Gene

 GeneCards Summary for EPHB2 Gene

 EPHB2 (EPH Receptor B2) is a Protein Coding gene.
-Diseases associated with EPHB2 include Prostate Cancer/Brain Cancer Susceptibility, Somatic and Prostate Cancer.
-Among its related pathways are GPCR Pathway and MAPK-Erk Pathway.
-GO annotations related to this gene include transferase activity, transferring phosphorus-containing groups and protein tyrosine kinase activity.
+Diseases associated with EPHB2 include Prostate Cancer/Brain Cancer Susceptibility and Bleeding Disorder, Platelet-Type, 22.
+Among its related pathways are EPH-Ephrin signaling and MAPK-Erk Pathway.
+Gene Ontology (GO) annotations related to this gene include transferase activity, transferring phosphorus-containing groups and protein tyrosine kinase activity.
 An important paralog of this gene is EPHB1.

 Receptor tyrosine kinase which binds promiscuously transmembrane ephrin-B family ligands residing on adjacent cells, leading to contact-dependent bidirectional signaling into neighboring cells.
 The signaling pathway downstream of the receptor is referred to as forward signaling while the signaling pathway downstream of the ephrin ligand is referred to as reverse signaling.
 Functions in axon guidance during development.
 Involved in the guidance of commissural axons, that form a major interhemispheric connection between the 2 temporal lobes of the cerebral cortex.
 Also involved in guidance of contralateral inner ear efferent growth cones at the midline and of retinal ganglion cell axons to the optic disk.
 In addition to axon guidance, also regulates dendritic spines development and maturation and stimulates the formation of excitatory synapses.
 Upon activation by EFNB1, abolishes the ARHGEF15-mediated negative regulation on excitatory synapse formation.
 Controls other aspects of development including angiogenesis, palate development and in inner ear development through regulation of endolymph production.
 Forward and reverse signaling through the EFNB2/EPHB2 complex regulate movement and adhesion of cells that tubularize the urethra and septate the cloaca.
 May function as a tumor suppressor.